nigel-heaney/check_mk/README.md

 # check_mk
 My collection of check_mk plugins

+## check_mk_dnsdist.py
+This plugin will connect to dnsdist via its api interface and monitor stats and status of various components of dnsdist.
+This includes pool status (up/down/partial), qps, latency, queries performed, and api status.
+This has been written and tested as a local plugin only.

 ## check_mk_docker.py
 This will allow you to monitor several aspects of docker and optionally individual containers which can track cpu,memory,disk and if a particular container is up or not.